andreas-christian/Go-Db2/README.md

 # count_rows.go

 In the next example, we use function *db.QueryRow()* to run a query that is expected to return at most one row.
-If there multiple rows in the query result set, the function will only access the first row and discard the rest.
+If there are multiple rows in the query result set, the function will only access the first row and discard the rest.
 We use the following select statement in this example:
 ```
 select count(*) statement from act
 ```